RoyElkabetz/CityLearn-MAD-CATS/README.md

 We reverse-engineered the battery model from the `CityLearn` environment, and used it as the MDP's (Markov decision process) transition function for the planning as mentioned above.

 The key parameters of the model are the battery's capacity, the battery's charging and discharging efficiency, and the battery's nominal power.

-> copy from overleaf
+For a complete mathematical analysis of the battery model used in the CityLearn's environment see [battery model analysis](/battery/BATTERY.md).